umr-amap/centrafriplots/content/en/authors/pierre_p/_index.md

 - People
 ---

-Pierre Ploton is..
+Pierre Ploton is a postdoctoral researcher based at [AMAP joint unit](https://central-african-plot-network.netlify.app/authors/amap/).

-He's been involved in the network since/in/between XXX.
+He’s been involved in the network since 2011.

- ####
+p.ploton(at)gmail.com